macik09/Vulnforum/challenge_solutions.md

 - **Description:** The application registers a Deep Link scheme (`vulnforum://`) that maps to an Activity or Composable function designed to handle internal actions, such as adding funds.
 The handler function **fails to validate the caller's identity** and **lacks proper authorization checks** to ensure the requested `amount` parameter is coming from a trusted source (e.g., a secure, authenticated API response) rather than an external, unverified source like a third-party application or the `adb shell`.

-- **MASTG Mapping:**

-    - **MASTG-IPC-0004:** The app protects exported components from unauthorized invocation.
-(Deeplink is essentially an entry point.)

-    - **MASTG-AUTH-0005:** The remote endpoint verifies that the user is authorized to perform the requested action.
-(Although invoked locally, the action has financial/authorization implications that should be guarded.)

-    - **MASTG-CODE-0003:** Sensitive functions (like financial transactions) implement strong authorization and integrity checks.

 ### 2\.
 Tools Required